jadecobra/python_tdd_exercises/source/code/code_person.rst

 ----

 *********************************************************************************
-how to make a person with a class: tests and solution
+how to make a person with an object: tests and solution
 *********************************************************************************

 =================================================================================
-how to make a person with a class: tests
+how to make a person with an object: tests
 =================================================================================

 ----

-The code in ``person/tests/test_person.py`` from :ref:`how to make a person with a class`
+The code in ``person/tests/test_person.py`` from :ref:`how to make a person with an object`

 .. literalinclude:: person/tests/test_person_w_class.py
   :caption: person/tests/test_person.py